 6 Favorite Moments in Rome in No Particular Order

-The power of the Roman Catholic Church is clearly evident here.
-Even if you’re not Catholic or religious, it’s impressive!
+The power of the Roman Catholic Church is clearly evident here — even if you’re not Catholic or religious, it’s impressive!

-Here you will see the ruins of what was once the most powerful country in the world for, how many centuries?I never get enough of this view and I always take friends there.
+Here you will see the ruins of what was once the most powerful country in the world!
+I never get enough of this view, and I always take friends there.

 There’s something quintessentially Roman about this.
 You must do it!
 I ended up on the back of a scooter with a total stranger.
 Call me crazy.
 I am here to tell the tale, and obviously came through unscathed.
-You don’t have to be as daring as I was, as now there are many companies that will rent you one.
+You don’t have to be as daring as I was as now there are many companies that rent scooters.
 You can even go on scooter tours.

-This is a classic Roman dish the sauce is made with tomatoes, black pepper, a bit of red pepper flake, and pork jowl or pancetta.
-When I asked for a typical Roman dish, this is what I was served.
+This is a classic Roman dish. the sauce is made with tomatoes, black pepper, a bit of red pepper flake, and pork jowl or pancetta.
+I tried this on my first visit to Rome.
 Molto Italiano!

-This is a bridge of great historical and religious significance; it’s worth it to get up early before the crowds arrive.
-And gazing upon rows of Bernini’s sublime angels lining the bridge first thing in the morning may make you feel even closer to God.
+This is a bridge of great historical and religious significance — it’s worth it to get up early before the crowds arrive.
+Who knows, perhaps gazing upon Bernini’s sublime angels lining the bridge first thing in the morning may make you feel even closer to God.